Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 The aim is to design a sequential scheme that jointly infers the true hypothesis and the true parameter.
 The detection errors should be limited to $\detConstr_1=\detConstr_2=\detConstr_3=0.05$ and the estimation errors should be limited to $\estConstr_1=0.2, \estConstr_2=0.15, \estConstr_3=0.1$.

-In addition to the two-step procedure, we use the optimal scheme presented in \cite{reinhard2021multiple} for benchmarking purposes.
+In addition to the two-step procedures, we use the optimal scheme presented in \cite{reinhard2021multiple} for benchmarking purposes.
 As discussed before, optimal policies are only known for truncated schemes.
 In this example, the truncation length is set to $100$ samples.
 However, there are no restrictions on the number of samples for the \gls{ao} scheme.
-Moreover, in order to design the optimal procedure and to visualize the optimal and the \gls{ao} policy, a sufficient statistic has to be found.
-The sufficient statistic, which serves as a low-dimensional representation of the data, is set to $\bar{\obsSingleScalar}_n = n^{-1}\sum_{i=1}^n \obsSingleScalar_i$ and captures all relevant information for the shift-in-mean scenario.
-We refer to \cite[Section VI-B]{reinhard2021multiple} for a description of the remaining parameters used during the design process of the optimal scheme.
+Moreover, in order to design the optimal procedure and to visualize the optimal and the \gls{ao} policy, a sufficient statistic in the sense of \cite[Assumption A3]{reinhard2021multiple} has to be found.
+The sufficient statistic, which serves as a low-dimensional representation of the data, is set to $\bar{x}_n = n^{-1}\sum_{i=1}^n x_i$ and captures all relevant information about the true hypothesis, the true parameter and the next sample, for the shift-in-mean scenario.
+See \cite[Section 6.2]{reinhard2021multiple} for details.
+We refer to \cite[Section 6.2]{reinhard2021multiple} for a description of the remaining parameters used during the design process of the optimal scheme.

-The optimal parameters of the \gls{ao} policy are obtained via \cref{alg:projQuasiNewton}, where $10^6$ Monte Carlo runs are used to estimate the gradients and the tolerances are set to $\detTol=\estTol=0.005$.
+The optimal parameters of the \gls{ao} policy are obtained via \cref{alg:projQuasiNewton}, where $10^6$ Monte Carlo runs are used to estimate the gradients.
+Moreover, the initial set of cost coefficients and the tolerances are set to $\detCost[m]^{(0)}=\estCost[m]^{(0)}=100$ for all $m\in\{1,\ldots,3\}$ and $\detTol=\estTol=0.005$ for all $m\in\{1,\ldots,3\}$, respectively.
 Before we present the results of the \gls{ao} policy, we show that the assumptions are fulfilled for the problem at hand.
-The proof that \crefrange{ass:fishInf}{ass:klTaylor} hold is laid down in \cref{app:sim_assumptions}.
-As the moments of $\paramScalar_m\given\Hyp_m$ are finite at least up to order two, the proposed policy is \gls{ao}.
+The proof that \crefrange{ass:fishInf}{ass:klTaylor} hold is laid down in the supplement \cite[\cref{ext:app:sim_assumptions}]{reinhard2022Supplement}.
+As the moments of $\paramRVScalar_m\given\Hyp_m$ are finite at least up to order two, the proposed policy is \gls{ao}.